aumb/mathiewabbas.dev/README.md

-Like so many others, I just wanted a place to collect some projects I worked on.
-Maybe I'll add a blog, maybe I won't.
-I'm not sure yet.

-If you like the design, check out the Repository on GitHub.
+Hey there!
+I'm excited to share some of my projects with you.
+I'm still figuring out what's next, but I thought this would be a fun way to showcase my work.
+If you like what you see, feel free to check out the code on GitHub!